A Cinderella Story: Once Upon a Song: Plot

-17-year-old aspiring singer, Katie Gibbs (Lucy Hale), is over-worked, bullied, and constantly harassed by her stepfamily, the Van Ravensways — shallow stepmother Gail (Missi Pyle), bratty teenage stepsister Beverly "Bev" (Megan Park), and younger troublemaking stepbrother Victor (Matthew Lintz).
-Despite how badly they treat her, Katie does their bidding with no complaints in fear that they might put her into foster care.
-Katie's parents died prior to the events of the movie.
+Teenage aspiring singer, Katie Gibbs, is over-worked, bullied, and constantly harassed by her adoptive family, the Van Ravensways — shallow stepmother, Gail, bratty older adoptive sister, Beverly "Bev," and troublemaking adoptive younger brother, Victor.
+Despite how badly they treat her, Katie does what they want with no complaints in fear that Gail will place her back into foster care, her parents having died prior to the events of the movie.

 In a dream, Katie performs a music video for her hit single ("Run This Town").
 Then Victor wakes her up, demanding breakfast.
-At the Wellesley Academy of the Arts, of which Gail is headmistress, Guy Morgan (Dikran Tulaine) — English president of Kensington Records, enrolls his son, Luke (Freddie Stroma).
+At the Wellesley Academy of the Arts, of which Gail is headmistress, Guy Morgan — English president of Kensington Records, enrolls his son, Luke, at the school.
 Katie, wanting to change her life for the better, sneaks her demo CD into Guy's briefcase.
 Guy wants Luke to produce an upcoming showcase at the Academy; Luke, however, is less than excited about following in his dad's footsteps.

 Back at home, Bev wants to win a recording contract with Guy: Bev, however, is a terrible singer; the more she practices, the worse she sounds.
 Guy calls Gail on Katie's cell phone, who is shocked to hear that he loves Katie's demo ("Bless Myself").
-Gail lies, claiming it was Bev's demo and that Katie stole it.
+Gail lies, claiming it was Bev's and that Katie stole it.
 Meanwhile, Victor steals Katie's clothes and towel while she showers, and locks her out of the house, naked.
 Unable to get back inside, Katie trips over a visiting Luke; thinking fast, she covers herself up using the WELCOME mat.
 Amused by the situation, Luke gives her his jacket.
 While Bev welcomes Luke, Gail barges into Katie's room and forces her to sing.
 Then, after shoving Luke out of the house, Gail plans to get Bev a record deal by using Katie's voice.
-Bev is reluctant, but goes along with this in order to win Luke's affections.
+Bev is reluctant but goes along with this in order to win Luke's affection.

-At school, Katie and her best friend, aspiring dancer Angela (Jessalyn Wanlim), hear Luke singing in the music room with his best friend, Mickey O'Malley, ("Knockin").
+At school, Katie and her best friend, aspiring dancer Angela, hear Luke singing in the music room with his best friend, Mickey O'Malley, ("Knockin").
 The entranced Katie writes a song of her own for him and admits that she likes him.
 Angela urges Katie to sing for him at the Bollywood Ball that night, and gives her a costume to wear.
 Then Gail barges in, forcing Angela to hide.